gautham-umasankar/gautham-umasankar.github.io/academic_experience.md

   <figcaption>Qubits connected to Ring Resonators with tunable couplers, allowing dense connectivity.
 Picture courtesy: <a href="https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.16.024018">Sumeru Hazra et al.</a>
 </figcaption>
 </figure>
 I worked on numerical simulations of the Cross Resonance (CR) gate to estimate gate fidelity and the sources of error.
 I quantified infidelity based on Leakage and imperfect rotation and calculated the error budget.
 (Approach based on [this work](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.100.012301) by V. Tripathi et al).
 I extended this to a multi qubit simulation and developed a Python Library to find gate fidelity and error between any two coupled qubits.
+This allowed us to choose qubit frequencies to minimize collisions and maximize gate fidelity.

 I will subsequently start to work on design and cryogenic aspects of this processor and work on experiments related to multiplexed readout.
 Working in Dr. Vijay's lab has showed me that my current interests are perfectly aligned with this area of research.
 I hope to pursue a Ph.D. in this field.